USS TAYLOR

 March 9, USS Taylor returned to Mayport after a five-month deployment.

-January 22, 2008 USS Taylor pulled to Tampa, Fla, Jan.
+January 22, 2008 USS Taylor pulled into Tampa, Fla, Jan.
 18, to participate in a week of festivities and community service projects during Tampa Navy Week.

-March 13, FFG 50 pulled to Boston for a five-day port visit due to St. Patrick's Day weekend celebration.
+March 13, FFG 50 pulled into Boston for a five-day port visit due to St. Patrick's Day weekend celebration.

 April 23, 2010 USS Taylor departed Mayport for a scheduled Mediterranean deployment.